microsoft/MSLab/Scenarios/S2D and Windows Admin Center/readme.md

 Docs: https://docs.microsoft.com/en-us/windows-server/manage/windows-admin-center/configure/user-access-control

 To install JEA manually, you can navigate to server settings.
-It's not enough cool since it's quite some clicking as you can see on following screenshots.
+It's not enough cool, since it's quite some clicking as you can see on following screenshots.

 ![](/Scenarios/S2D%20and%20Windows%20Admin%20Center/Screenshots/JEASettings1.png)